 is still transitionally applicable (see Art.
-1, Decision of the Administrative Council of 28 June 2001, OJ EPO 2003 Special edition No. 1, 202).
-Here, if conflicting prior art gives rise to different texts of the claims, different sets of claims for the Contracting States concerned may be filed.
+1, Decision of the Administrative Council of 28 June 2001, OJ EPO 2003 Special edition No. 1, 202), with Rule 23a EPC 1973

-the filing date of the application or patent under examination is on or after the date of entry into force of the EPC 2000.
+the application or patent under examination is not one of those covered under (i).
 As Art.
 54(4) EPC 1973

 ).
 Likewise, it is irrelevant if the designation fee(s) for the earlier European patent application has/have been paid, since there is no provision in the EPC 2000 corresponding to Rule 23a EPC 1973

 .
-Consequently, the possibility of having different texts for different Contracting States on the basis of Art.
+Consequently, the possibility of having different texts for different contracting states on the basis of Art.
 54(3)

 no longer exists.